 (3) The Treasury's approval is required for the appointment or dismissal of the chair.

 (4) The FCA must appoint to the FCA Practitioner Panel such—

 as it considers appropriate.

-(5) The FCA may appoint to the FCA Practitioner Panel such other persons as it
+(5) The FCA may appoint to the FCA Practitioner Panel such

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Enforcing a warrant of controlThis Practice Note has been produced by enforcement specialists, The Sheriffs Office.
 It guides users through the process of enforcing a warrant of control obtained from the County Court as a method of enforcing a money judgment; whereby the judgment creditor takes

 Financial Conduct Authority—Principles for Businesses (PRIN)This Practice Note explains the Principles for Businesses (PRIN) set down by the Financial Conduct Authority (FCA).
 The Principles form part of the FCA’s High Level Standards set out in the FCA’s Handbook.
 The Principles are a general